 Art Program Empowers Student to Pursue Diverse Interests with Confidence

-In an environment where he is free to experiment, Steven Stallings finds personal fulfillment in his work
+In an environment where he is free to experiment and explore ideas, Steven Stallings finds personal fulfillment in his work

 May 15, 2018